 About the Blind Low Vision skill

-You can now read audio books and magazines from Blind Low Vision NZ with your Alexa, using the Blind Low Vision skill.
-With more than 34,000 titles in our collection, Blind Low Vision NZ’s Library features New Zealand and international audio books, and selected magazines produced in studio.
+The Library service in our skill lets you now read audio books, magazines, and newspapers from Blind Low Vision NZ with your Alexa, using voice control.
+With more than 36,000 book titles in our collection, Blind Low Vision NZ’s Library features New Zealand and international audio books, and selected magazines produced in studio.
 Just ask Alexa to find a book or magazine, and you can listen directly online.
 You can search by author, title, or just ask for a random book to start reading.
+We also have daily newspaper articles available from more than 60 local newspapers, provided by kind permission of their publishers.

 To get started with your Amazon Alexa, you will need:

 - Stable access to a wifi (wireless Internet) network, with a user name and password;

-- An Internet connected device (PC, laptop, or smart phone) to configure and manage your Alexa device on your home network;
+- An Internet connected device (laptop, tablet, or smart phone) to configure and manage your Alexa device on your home network;

 - An Amazon user account, configured with your personal email address;

-- An Amazon Alexa smart speaker, such as an Echo, Dot, etc.
+- An Amazon Alexa smart speaker, such as an Echo, Echo Dot, Echo Show, etc.

-Once you have created an Amazon account, you will need to register your account e-mail address with Blind Low Vision NZ, in order to authorise your access to the skill.
+Once you have created an Amazon account, you can register your account e-mail address with Blind Low Vision NZ, in order to gain access to our library collections.
 Please call us on 0800 24 33 33 to confirm your Amazon account with the Library team.

 How does the skill work?